gsouf/php-package-skeleton/README.md

-This is a default skeleton for php library.
+This my personal skeleton for a new php library.

 Features
 --------